 Being so close to Rock and Padstow (or, as locals call it, Padstein), Trewornan is ideal for a foodie weekend.
-As well as the Rick Stein empire, you’re within easy reach of Nathan Outlaw’s Michelin-starred restaurants.
+As well as the Rick Stein empire, you’re within easy reach of Paul Ainsworth and Nathan Outlaw’s Michelin-starred restaurants.
 In Wadebridge, swing by the Saltbox shipping containers for finger-licking-good street food or Onda for Italian inspired sharing plates.
 Paul and Lesley also have a wealth of local recommendations beyond the big names and can book taxis if you don't want to drive.

 In keeping with the spoiling vibe, you'll get a complimentary cream tea on arrival (jam first in these parts).
 Oh, and do try the home-bottled water, fresh from Trewornan’s own well.

 - Coffee / tea making